gz/rust-driverkit/README.md

 Framework for writing and simplifying testing of device drivers.
 This is work in progress.

+## License

+See LICENSE files.

+## Authors

+Gerd Zellweger, Reto Achermann

+## Components

+ * iomem: managing memory for buffers used by devices such as network cards, disks, etc.
+ * devq: a queue interface to talk to hardware descriptor queues.

 ## Usage

 Using the DevMem type on Linux will require Hugepages: